chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Multiphysics
 ******************

-We disable ``fluid dynamics``, as we simply reuse the time-averaged velocity profile from the previous simulation.
+We disable ``fluid dynamics``, as we use the time-averaged velocity profile from the previous simulation.

 .. code-block:: text